mq-astrolab/dev_enviro/README.md

 When going through the installer, choose to also install Visual Studio Code.

 ### a.
-As far a IDE, Christoph uses PyCharm, which is also cross platform.
+As far a Integrated Development Environments

+Christoph uses PyCharm, which is also cross platform.

-I propose using Visual Studio Code since it already install along with Anaconda.
+I propose using Visual Studio Code since it already installs along with Anaconda.

 Both are free.
 PyCharm's bigger brother IntelliJ IDEA is also free for students.

 ### b.
-As an addition step if you plan to use git via ssh:
+As an additional step if you plan to use git via ssh:

 Create a public key in your home directory.
 It will be in somewhere like c:\users\blaise\.ssh